kampersanda/sif-embedding/README.md

 This library will help you if

- - NN-based sentence embeddings are too slow for your application, or
+ - DNN-based sentence embeddings are too slow for your application, or
  - you do not have an option using GPUs.

 ## Documentation